heypaulmcgrath/calculate-us/README.md

 Where:

-a = your yearly gross salary.
+a = your yearly net salary.
-b = your partner's yearly gross salary.
+b = your partner's yearly net salary.

 x = Your percentage of household income.
 y = Your partners percentage of household income.